TechTrendsOn/NextGenEd/README.md

  **Demo video**: [Watch the app in action—Web UI walkthrough](https://drive.google.com/file/d/1vjRAAAdYDtjDjpXDLwgV_hiZTxjP_TJl/view?usp=drive_link)

 ## Features
 - **Comprehensive Image and Audio Analysis**: NextGenEd excels in transforming visual and auditory inputs into detailed educational insights.
-Through the LLava AI, the app meticulously examines images to identify educational content and underlying concepts.
+Through the LLava AI guided by strategic prompt design, the app meticulously examines images to identify educational content and underlying concepts.
 Once these elements are recognized, the app generates a comprehensive explanation tailored to the user's query.
 This process ensures that learners receive precise, context-specific information that enhances their understanding of the subject matter.
 Simultaneously, Whisper AI captures and converts spoken queries into text, allowing the app to process and respond to verbal instructions or questions with accuracy.
-This dual capability ensures that whether the input is visual or audio, the user receives a detailed and informed response that makes learning interactive and effective.
+This dual capability ensures that whether the input is visual or audio, the user receives a detailed and informed response, in both textual and audio format, that makes learning interactive and effective.

-- **Accessible Learning Through Text to Speech**: gTTS technology enables the app to deliver AI-generated text outputs as clear, audible responses, making learning accessible to all, including those who prefer auditory learning or have visual impairments.
+- **Accessible Learning Through Text to Speech**: gTTS technology enables the app to deliver AI-generated text outputs as clear, audible responses, making learning accessible to all, including those who prefer auditory learning.

 - **User-Friendly Interactive Interface**: Built on Gradio UI, NextGenEd offers an intuitive and engaging user interface that simplifies the process of uploading images and audio, making it straightforward for users of all ages and tech-savviness.